Healthy Carrot Cake

 - Frost the cooled cake with as much of the frosting as you’d like.
 Serve immediately or store in the fridge until ready to serve.

-Use silicone muffin liners to ensure that the cupcakes are easily removed and won’t stick to liners.
+Yes, this recipe is easy to adapt for baking in a standard-size muffin pan.
+We recommend using silicone muffin liners to ensure that the cupcakes are easy to remove.
 You will not need to bake the cupcakes for quite as long.

 Check on them after 12 minutes and remove them from the oven once they can pass the prick test (poke the center with a toothpick and if it comes out clean they are fully baked).
 Allow them to cool fully before frosting.

-Serving: Carrot cake should be served slightly chilled and decorated, but can also be served without frosting.
+Serving: Carrot cake tastes the best when slightly chilled and frosted, but can also be served without frosting.

-Decorating: For a simple look, lather your frosting on the cake once cooled, and top it with some grated carrots or chopped nuts (we love walnuts or pecans).
+Decorating: For a simple look, slather frosting on the cool cake, then garnish it with some grated carrots and/or chopped nuts (we love walnuts or pecans).

 Storage